hubblec4/Matroska-Chapters-Specs/chapters.md

 The `ChapterUID` is a mandatory Matroska element with a unique ID and a range from 1 to 18446744073709551615.

+### ChapterStringUID
+A unique string ID to identify the Chapter.

 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.